National Association of Seadogs

-The National Association of Seadogs, popularly known as the Pyrates Confraternity, is a confraternity organization in Nigeria that is nominally University-based.
+The National Association of Seadogs, also known as Pyrates Confraternity, is a confraternity organization in Nigeria.
 The group was founded by seven undergraduate students of the University of Ibadan in 1952 to support human rights and social justice in Nigeria.

 History

-Due to the increase of tribalism among social life of students and the increasing population of "wealthy" students to a relatively few "poorer" students in the University College, Ibadan, the National Association of Seadogs was formed as a body in order to combat these societal ills.
-It was founded in 1952 by seven friends who adopted the name "Magnificent 7".
-The Magnificent 7 are:
+Due to the increase of tribalism in the social life of students and the increasing population of "wealthy" students to a relatively few "poorer" students in the University College, Ibadan, the National Association of Seadogs was formed as a body in order to combat these societal ills.
+It was founded in 1952 by seven friends who adopted the name "Magnificent 7 or The Original 7".
+They are: